intel/llvm/sycl/doc/UsersManual.md

     generation for a specific target.
 For offline compilation it happens during compilation.
 For online compilation options are saved in a fat binary to be used later, during runtime compilation.
-    -Xs is a shortcut to pass options to all backends specified (or default one).
+    -Xs is a shortcut to pass "options" to all backends specified via the '-fsycl-targets' option (or default
+    one).

 **`-Xsycl-target-frontend=<T> "options"`**